shamansir/ielm/README.md

 Run `npm start` and then open http://localhost:8080 in your browser.

 Try entering code from [examples]('./tree/master/examples').

+To compile, press Shift+Enter (Keystrokes could be changed or added in next versions).

 ## All the subsequent runs